 In Lithuania, the exhibition is hosted by the Embassy of the Czech Republic in Lithuania, in cooperation with Janina Balsiene, member of the Lithuanian Women's Association.
 President Valdas Adamkus Library was one of the four places where the exhibition was presented in this Baltic country.

 Our exhibition even reached India.
 Jiří Herynek, member of the OHF Board of Directors, took part in a mission to India organized by the Pons 21 group in November 2018.
 The exhibition was presented during the visit of Archbishop Peter Machado in Bangalore.
-An electronic version of the exhibition was handed over to Sister Maria Goretti by a delegation during their visit to the Mansapure School, attended by most of the Children from the Child Sponsorship Programme.
+An electronic version of the exhibition was handed over to Sister Maria Goretti by a delegation during their visit to the Mansapure School, attended by most of the children from the Child Sponsorship Programme.

-The exhibition about Olga Havel is not coming to the end of its travel.
-Until 2020, we have a confirmed interest in its installation in our country as well as in abroad.
+The exhibition about Olga Havel is not coming to the end of its travels.
+Until 2020, we have a confirmed interest in its installation in our country as well as abroad.
 For example, in 2019, when we commemorate the 30th anniversary of the Velvet Revolution, the exhibition should be presented at the European Parliament in Strasbourg.

 We thank all the libraries, museums and other institutions for their interest in the exhibition and its presentation to the general public as well as to the Ministry of Foreign Affairs of the Czech Republic for its support in the framework of the public diplomacy projects in the field of foreign policy of the Czech Republic and international relations.
-Above all, we thank all of you who took their time to see the exhibited photographs reminding us not only about Olga Havel's personality but also about a need to help people who found themselves in difficult life situations.
+Above all, we thank all of you who took their time to see the exhibited photographs reminding us not only about Olga Havel's personality but also for the need to help people who found themselves in difficult life situations.